 Please contact us to let us know whether you found any of these free GED practice tests useful, or if you have another provider to recommend.

 Review our infographic for information on how to pass your GED.

-In 2014 the format of the GED was changed.
-The new GED test consists of 4 separate content areas: Reasoning Through Language Arts (RLA), Mathematical Reasoning, Science and Social Studies.
-The test is designed as a high school equivalency test - if you pass the GED, then you are assumed to have an education equivalent to a typical high school graduate.
-The details of the subject exams are shown below:
+The test is designed as a high school equivalency test – if you pass the GED, then you are assumed to have an education equivalent to a typical high school graduate.
+The details of the subject exams are shown below.

 Reasoning Through Language Arts